When you use the Pen and Highlighter tools to annotate, you

-provided an option to save those annotations when you exit Slide Show
+are provided with an option to save those annotations when you exit

-- Open a presentation which has saved annotations, as shown in Figure 1, below.
+- Open a presentation which has saved annotations.
+Navigate to the slide that contains annotations, as shown in

 Figure 1: Slide with annotations